Azure/Azure-Proactive-Resiliency-Library/docs/content/contributing/_index.md

     // Provides a list of Azure Container Registry resources that do not have soft delete enabled
     ```

+1. If the ARG query is under development, the query should have a single line stating: `// under-development`

+1. If a recommendation query cannot be returned due to limitations with the data provided within ARG, the query should have a single line stating: `// cannot-be-validated-with-arg`

 1. ARG query columns name returned should only include the following:

 {{< alert style="info" >}}